npeltier/sling-pipes/README.md

 * `sling:resourceType` is `slingPipes/reference`
 * `path` path of the referenced pipe

+### RemovePipe
+removes the input resource, returns the parent, regardless of the resource being a node, or a property
+* `sling:resourceType` is `slingPipes/rm`

 ## Making configuration dynamic with pipe bindings
 in order to make things interesting, most of the configurations are javascript expressions, hence valid js expressions reusing bindings (from configuration, or other pipes).